akashpanda122/wayToDoc/contract/README.md

 - **Scalability**: The design allows for scaling to support an arbitrary number of chains, making it a robust solution for more complex cross-chain operations.

-- **Extended Gas Management**: Similar to medX, this contract manages gas limits for each hop, but it extends this capability to handle multiple hops, ensuring that each step of the transaction is adequately funded.
+- **Extended Gas Management**: Similar to wayToDoc, this contract manages gas limits for each hop, but it extends this capability to handle multiple hops, ensuring that each step of the transaction is adequately funded.

 - **Versatile Use Cases**: The contract is designed to be adaptable to various scenarios, from simple one-hop transactions to complex multi-hop transactions involving multiple intermediary blockchains.